totemorg/totem/README.md

 	resSocket: socket	// socket to accept response
 	cert: {...} 		// full client cert

-In phase 2/3 of the session setup, the following is added to this req:
+In phase 2/3 of the session setup, the following is added:

 	log: {...}			// info to trap socket stats
 	client: "..."		// name of client from cert or "guest"